MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     Always review GitHub Copilot's suggested edits in the code editor.
 Ensure that they maintain functionality while addressing the security concern.

+    The changes should include:
+    - Removal of the simulated SQL query logging
+    - Removal or sanitization of debug logging that exposes the search term
+    - Addition of input validation or sanitization logic

     In a production environment, your team should complete the following checklist before moving on to the next issue:

     - Code no longer contains the vulnerability.